01 of 03

 Small Is The New Big

-While I will stop short of publishing a manifesto extolling the virtues of small kitchens, I do happen to think that the small kitchen is a great thing.
+While we will stop short of publishing a manifesto extolling the virtues of small kitchens, we do happen to think that the small kitchen is a great thing.
 Massive, football field-sized kitchens with islands (that are about the size of real islands) were the "in thing" in the 1990s.
 But no one ever stopped to consider the fact that bigger kitchens have some serious problems.

 5 Points That Make Small Kitchens Winners